Guide

 This will enable employers to provide a more valuable reward offer to attract and retain their most experienced staff.

-Employers must notify all staff who have taken their benefits from the 1995 section and returned to work before 1 April 2023 that they are eligible to join the 2015 scheme from 1 April 2023 if they wish.
+From 1 April 2023, employers must notify all staff who have taken their pension benefits from the 1995 Section and returned to work that they are eligible to join the 2015 Scheme if they wish.

-Where an employee chooses to end their membership to an alternative pension arrangement and join the 2015 scheme, they may ask if it is possible to transfer their benefits from the alternative pension arrangement in to the 2015 scheme.
-Employers should signpost employees to guidance on transferring benefits on the NHS Pensions website.
+Where an employee chooses to end their membership to an alternative pension arrangement and join the 2015 Scheme, they may ask if it is possible to transfer their benefits from the alternative pension arrangement into the 2015 Scheme.
+Employers should signpost employees to guidance on transferring benefits available on the NHS Pensions website.

 Employers should continue to use the NHS Pension Scheme as the default scheme for contractual enrolment and automatic enrolment.